apomorphine (a-poe-MOR-feen) hydrochloride hemihydrate

 Selecting the correct dose

 i) Press the red capped dosage dial (see 1) and whilst holding it down, turn the dial clockwise until the arrow points to the dose your doctor chose for you (see 7&8).
-Release the downward
+Release the downward pressure on

 the red capped dial.
 The dose is now set and you do not need to redial for subsequent injections.